zizhudot/www.comreb.com/source/_posts/MetaTown：一个可以自己构建数字资产的平台.md

 Huawei Cloud Solution as Code relaunched the solution "Building a Digital Asset Platform Based on MetaTown", which is supported by Huawei Cloud Digital Asset Chain with the underlying blockchain technology, realizing the full lifecycle management of casting, issuance, circulation, and confirmation of rights of digital assets.
 At the same time, a one-click deployment solution and a rapid experience version with open source code are introduced to help SMEs quickly build their own digital asset platform.

 ![](https://cdn.jsdelivr.net/gh/youngjuning/images@main/202310292026663.webp)

-**Build a digital asset platform based on MetaTown *# **Building a digital asset platform based on MetaTown

 ## I. NFT Market Prospect